paulfioravanti/paulfioravanti.github.io/README.md

 the [Minima][] theme, as that seemed to be the theme that worked best out of the box with Jekyll 3.6, and was usable on [Github Pages][].

+## Deployment

+This blog is current deployed to [Github Pages][], but Github Pages tend to be slow at updating their Jekyll technical stack, and they only support a [limited set of plugins][Github Pages Supported Plugin List].

+So, I'm using [Travis CI][] as both a test harness and a deployment pipeline to bypass the limitations of the [Pages gem][], and allow Jekyll to use the latest gems as well as plugins not supported by Github's `safe` mode.

+See _[Supercharge GitHub Pages with Jekyll and Travis CI][]_ for the guide that I followed and built on to get my Travis-Github Pages pipeline working.

 ## License

 | Category |                         License                           |